wixplosives/stylable.io/docs/references/tag-selectors.md

 ## Namespace

-Native elements are not namespaced, However, if an element originates from a class, like an component element, then it is transformed at build
+Native elements are not namespaced.
+However, if an element originates from a class, like a component element default import, then it is transformed during build.

 <!-- prettier-ignore-start -->
 ```css title="entry.st.css"